Engelholm, Næstved Municipality: Wolff family

 In 1830, the Treasury sold Engelholm to Benjamin Wolff.
 He had studied law at the University of Copenhagen before travelling to Calcutta, where he was employed by the trading house Cruttenden, Mackillop & Co., of which he later became a partner before returning to Denmark as a wealthy man in 1829.
 In 1832, he married Julie Sneedorff.
 They kept a large household at Engelholm.
 Their guests included Bertel Thorvaldsen and Adam Oehlenschläger.
 Wolf was an amateur painter and had also built a collection of local drawings and watercolours in India which he supplemented with Danish works after his return to the country.
 In 1855, Wolf also purchased the estate Grevensvænge.

-Wolf's eldest son, Hans Christian Theodor Wolf, who had served as a military officer in the Second Schleswig War, inherited the Engelholm in 1866.
+Wolf's eldest son, Hans Christian Theodor Wolf, who had served as a military officer in the Second Schleswig War, inherited Engelholm in 1866.
 He and his brother Germer Wolf changed their last name to Wolff-Sneedorrf the following year in accordance with a wish made by their father in his will.
 Hans Christian Theodor Wolff-Sneedorrf was also bank manager of the local savings bank in Præstø.
 None of his sons outlived him and in 1906 he chose to cede Engelholm to his brother, who had already inherited Grevensvænge after their mother's death in 1875.
 Germer Wolff-Sneedorrf was a military officer with rank of rittmeister and chamberlain.
 He passed Engelholm on to his son Knud Wolff-Sneedorf in 1925.